faizmaricar/essential-algorithms/README.md

 # Essential algorithms

-This repo is meant to collect essential algorithm problems which I feel engineers should know by heart.
+Collection essential algorithm problems engineers should know by heart.
 The solutions to this problems will be provided and a test suite was created to test attempted solutions.

 ## How to use